JamesTheGiblet/Project-Flux/README.md

 - **Complete Game Loop:** This MVP features a full gameplay experience with a **Life & Game Over System**, high score tracking, and a level progression system that takes you from wave-based combat to challenging boss fights.
 - **Dynamic Power-Up System:** Defeat enemies to collect a variety of game-changing power-ups, including shields, speed boosts, and the screen-clearing "Nuke."
 Each power-up provides a temporary but significant advantage, adding a layer of strategy to the gameplay.
 - **Advanced & Hackable Boss AI:** Face off against bosses that utilize multiple, distinct attack patterns.
 The boss AI is not hard-coded; it's another moddable system, allowing you to design your own epic encounters.
 - **Live In-Browser Modding:** The core value proposition in action.
-Modify weapons, game rules, player stats, and more directly in your browser with instant feedback.
+Modify weapons, player stats, and even core game logic like enemy AI and level progression directly in your browser with instant feedback.
 No build step required.
 - **Ready-to-Hack Presets:** Jumpstart your creativity with a collection of pre-built mods.
 Instantly switch from a pistol to a shotgun, or from an endless mode to a level-based campaign, and see the code that makes it happen.
 - **Procedurally Generated Audio & Visuals:** All sound effects are generated on-the-fly, creating a unique and responsive audio landscape.
 Combined with dynamic particle effects and sprite rotation, the engine feels alive.
 - **Deterministic Gameplay:** Utilize the "Seed" system to generate predictable, replayable runs—perfect for speedrunning, competitions, or simply mastering a specific challenge.